-1. Advanced comprehension of contemporary issues in sustainable resource management.
+1. Comprehend contemporary issues in sustainable resource managment

-2. Advanced understanding of the theory and practice of research in the discipline of sustainable resource management.
+2. Have a advanced understand the theory and practice of research in the deiscipline of sustainable resource managment

-3. Knowledge of research ethics and safety principles and procedures associated with sustainable resource management research and a capacity to obtain the appropriate approvals for a research project.
+3. Gain a knowledge of research ethics and safety procedures associated with sustainable resource management research and a capacity to obtain the appropraite approvals for a research project

-4. Advanced understanding of the use of the scientific method to examine problems.
+4. Gain an advanced understanding of the use of the scientific method to examine problems

-5. Application of skills and methods needed to critically analyse scientific literature and communicate scientific issues in verbal form.
+5. Apply skills and methods needed to critically analyse scientific literature and communicate scientific issues in verbal form

 - training in the use of bibliographic sources and computer search methods.

 - identifying and summarising key points in literature, clearly and concisely.